diggy-19/standard-library-in-x/cpp/Iterators.md

 | <a>**inserter()**</a>        |    This function is used to insert the elements at any position in the container.
 It accepts 2 arguments, the container and iterator to position where the elements have to be inserted.   |
 | <a>**distance()**</a>        |Calculates the number of elements between first and last|

-!!Note-A few datatypes allow '-' operation to find the distance *second-first* but these aren't allowed for all containers hence we use distance().
+Note-A few datatypes allow operand '-'  to find the distance, but these aren't allowed for all containers hence we use distance().

 <h2> IMPLEMENTATION</h2>